 Flat roofs are common across Hertfordshire, especially on extensions, garages, and older properties.
 Most problems don’t start with dramatic leaks, they start quietly with drainage issues, ageing materials, or poor installation.
-This guide explains how flat roofs typically fail in Hertfordshire homes, which materials actually last, and when it’s time to speak to a flat roofer before repairs turn expensive.
+This guide explains how flat roofs typically fail in Hertfordshire homes, which materials actually last, and when it’s time to speak to a flat roofing specialist before repairs turn expensive.

 Why flat roofing issues are so common in Hertfordshire